Hernan-Alonso/AliExpress_Testing-Test/README.md

 & will also be tested under Javascript testing tool, Cypress.

 # To consider
-Please consider the optimal path to Java paths for chromedriver.exe.
 Cypress testing, you should have npm and cypress installed.

 # Cypress